ids-willemsen/ezpore/README.md

    3. barcode_files.txt
    4. ezpore_conda.yaml
    5. A non-demultiplexed fastq or a folder called 'demux' containing demultiplexed files!
-8) Finally, run the `ezpore` pipeline with the command, please be nice if you are running on a cluster/server:
+8) Finally, run the `ezpore` pipeline with the command, consider changing the classifier slots and cores based on your available RAM/threads:

 ```
-snakemake --snakefile snakefile.smk --use-conda --cores all
+snakemake --snakefile snakefile.smk --use-conda --cores all --resources classifier_slots=6
 ```

 # The settingsfile